How to stop cats from pooping in your garden

 Best repellent for all weather conditions

 Get Off jelly-like crystals are effective in all weather conditions and can be used on paving, lawns and flower beds.
 They work by slowly releasing a strong, highly scented odour which confuses both cats' and dogs' sense of smell.
 Over a period of weeks, they will be trained to move away from the treated areas to those where they can detect evidence of previous fouling odours.
-Each bottle can cover 71 square metres.
+Each bottle can cover 71 square metres and this gives you two 460 gram bottles.

 Review: "These work!
 I have a vegetable patch which next door’s cat thought was his toilet.
 It was so annoying.
 I bought some of this repellent and it works.
 These are the second lot I’ve bought as they are so good.
 They arrived on time and I would recommend."